 Other factors to consider

 Once you have decided on the length of your paddle, the real fun begins!
 There are a lot of options for you to choose from in terms of paddle design, and they will all make a difference in how your new paddle handles.
 One of the most important things to consider is the weight of the paddle, and the kind of material you choose is going to influence how heavy your paddle is.
+Make sure you have the right paddling techniques, too.
+Read our informative article on the correct way to paddle a canoe for details.

 A wooden canoe paddle is a classic piece of gear, and they are beautiful to see and handle.
 Usually they are made from laminated layers, which allows the paddle maker to use a mix of woods and take advantage of their different characteristics.
 While they are wonderful to use, they will require more up-keep, like sanding and sealing, so know that when you buy one you are committing to servicing it every year or so.